Results 1 to 8 of 8

 Frank Allan really is into these & I'm sure will have lots to say about it.
 I had one of these once but let it go.
 Can't do everything I'd like.
 Now I restrict my collecting to what was produced & used by the Japanese in WW2.
 I even sold my Saimese marked Nagoya Triangle bayonet to Frank some time back.
-These are scarce & it looks like you have a nice one."Don't get your panties in a bunch.
-We still have hand weapons and the .50"
+These are scarce & it looks like you have a nice one."Nothing wrong with shooting as long as the right people get shot"

 08-16-2009, 03:47 PM #4